reemkhaleed/Automated-Data-Entry-Bot-for-Desktop-Application/README.md

 - Handles errors (fallbacks to saving directly as a `.txt` file if automation fails).
 - Can be packaged into a **standalone executable (.exe)** for Windows.

-## 📂 Output Example
-On your Desktop, a folder named `tjm-project` will be created containing:

 ## ⚙️ Setup Instructions

 ### 1. Clone the repository